DataNext27/deckboard-ohm-ram/README.md

 ### Warning !
 Make sure you uninstall the original version of this extension to prevent any bug/error on Deckboard.

-By doing this, there is a chance that the button displaying OHM status will be deleted
+By doing this, there is a chance that the button displaying OHM status will be deleted, so you will need to recreate them.